stakater/Forecastle/README.md

 | `forecastle.stakater.com/expose` | **[Required]** Add this with value `true` to the ingress of the app you want to show in Forecastle  |
 | `forecastle.stakater.com/icon`   | **[Optional]** Icon/Image URL of the application                                                    |

-- Once you have added these annotations, you n eed to specify namespaces to look for the ingresses in configmap of Forecastle.
-Modify the `namespaces.conf` key with a comma separated list of namespaces.
+- Once you have added these annotations, you need to specify namespaces to look for the ingresses in configmap of Forecastle.
+Modify the `namespaces.conf` key with a comma separated list of namespaces, in the manifest file.

 ## Deploying to Kubernetes